getoutreach/devbase/rfcs/1-declarative-configuration.md

  - `e2e`
  - `docker` (includes: `build`, `publish`)

-The rest will still be available for compat, but unconfigurable, e.g. `gobuild` will still build go but will not work for non-go repos.
+The rest will still be available for compatibility, but unconfigurable, e.g. `gobuild` will still build go but will not work for non-go repos.

 See [Examples](#examples) for an idea of what options will be available/an idea of some of the steps.